pkking/quick-mirror-openeuler/README.rst

 mirrormanager checkin for each changed module.
 This eliminates the need to run report_mirror, and also avoids another full filesystem traversal.

+Note that the client will currently only function which a mirror that has a ``fedora-buffet`` rsync module which contains all of the other modules within it.
+This is the case for the Fedora master mirrors as well as many of the complete mirrors, but some sites which only mirror parts of the tree do not have this module.

 Installation
 ------------